AlexCian/ProfessionalPracticeInIT/README.md

 ## Running App (Important)

-Run `ng serve` in MainProject directory.
+Run `ng serve` in ProfessionalPracticeInIT directory.
 Initiate node/express with "node ./server.js" in BackEnd folder in code editor.

 If you have cloned the project directly, in the MainProject folder you need to run: